-The calculator pulls data from our database of thousands of vetted freelancers.
-Data is updated daily, and excludes any rate that deviates substantially from the average.Read More
+The calculator sources information from our large database of vetted freelancers.
+Data is regularly updated and excludes hourly rates that deviate substantially from the norm.

 .NET is a software framework developed by Microsoft in 2002 and running primarily on Microsoft Windows.
 It is powerful, flexible, and can be adapted to a broad range of uses.
 A .NET developer is also proficient in VB.NET, Mono, or C#, and is responsible for handling many aspects of the application, including performance, scalability, security, and testing.
 A .NET developer can use the framework to build highly distributed web applications, sophisticated desktop applications, or even modern mobile applications.

-Freelance .NET developers can earn a salary between $10-$105 per hour, on average.
+Freelance .NET developers around the world can earn a salary between $30-60 per hour.
 As the market evolves and demand for .NET jobs increases, the .NET contractor hourly rate is likely to increase as well.
-Difference in freelance .NET developer rates are calculated based on engagement types, such as part-time or full-time, and location, such as on-site or remote.
+Differences in freelance .NET developer rates are calculated based on engagement types, such as part-time or full-time, and location, such as on-site or remote.

-Toptal is the largest network of high-skilled freelancers in the world.
-We created this tool using our database of nearly ten thousand vetted freelancers.
-Data is updated daily, and excludes hourly rates that fall 2 standard deviations above or below the mean in order to remove outliers.
+Toptal is the largest fully remote network of high-skilled freelancers in the world.
+We created this tool using our large, comprehensive database of vetted freelancers.
+Data is regularly updated and excludes hourly rates that fall in the 1-10th percentile and in the 90-100th percentile to remove outliers.

-The Freelance Calculator lets you see how much you can earn as a freelancer, including what your hourly rate would need to be to match your current or desired salary based on the number of hours you work per week.
+The Freelance Calculator empowers you to see how much you could earn as a freelancer, including what your hourly rate would need to be to match your current or desired salary based on the number of hours you work per week.

 Thinking about making the jump into freelance work?
 Or already freelancing and interested in discovering best practices?
 This guide is for you.View guide